mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 }
 ```

-The example above, shows the execution of four functions using the callback-style.
-As we can see, collecting the four values returned by the four functions is not very easy.
-Moreover, the code is very hard to read and to maintain.
+The example above shows the execution of four functions using the callback style.
+As we can see, collecting the four values returned by the four functions takes a lot of work.
+Moreover, the code could be easier to read and maintain.

-Another model that is used in asynchronous programming is the reactive programming.
-However, the problem is that it produces a code that is really hard to understand, and so to maintain.
-Let's take for example the following code snippet, taken from the official documentation of the RxJava library:
+Another model that is used in asynchronous programming is reactive programming.
+However, the problem is that it needs to produce more complex code to understand and maintain.
+Let's take, for example, the following code snippet, taken from the official documentation of the RxJava library:

 ```java
 Flowable.fromCallable(() -> {